CommonSense-CyberGroup/TreeOfKnowledge/README.md

 The user is able to comment/uncomment functions that they wish to run against the machine.
 Some are dependant on one another and others require admin elevation so read the comments carefully!

-This is strictly meant for testing and education purposes!
+This is strictly meant for education purposes!
+I am not responsible for any misuse of this script!

 ## To Do: